Find out what is in our all-natural, vegan products, and why!

 Shea butter is moisturizing, emollient and softening on skin and it’s so gentle that it has been traditionally used in Africa for baby massage.
 It contains a high percentage of compounds that do not saponify during the soap making process.

-We use shea butter in all our soaps, because we just cannot get enough of its luxurious skin-pampering properties.
+We use shea butter in all our soaps, as well as our Tattoo Balm, because we just cannot get enough of its luxurious skin-pampering properties.

 Cinnamon essential oil is derived from the Cinnamomum zeylonicum tree that is native to parts of South Asia.
 The essential oils extracted from the bark and leaves of the tree have quite different profiles.
 Bark oil has a strong warm fragrance that we typically associate with cinnamon spice, whereas cinnamon leaf oil has a more clove-like fragrance.
 Cinnamon was highly valued in ancient Egyptian and Chinese cultures, and has been used by Ayurvedic medicine practitioners in Asia for millennia to help heal conditions ranging from depression to weight gain.
 The essential oils – particularly from cinnamon bark- are still very valuable today.
 The list of benefits of cinnamon is long.
 Cinnamon decreases inflammation, reduces blood sugar, fights infection, stimulates the immune system, and… ii increases libido!
 How about adding a bit of spice to your life?!

 Cinnamon bark and leaf essential oils are featured in the essential oil blend we created for our Luna Sea line of soaps and solid lotions.
 We love its warm, spicy fragrance and mood-enhancing effect!

 Eucalyptus (Eucalyptus globulus)